sonata-nfv/tng-analytics-engine/README.md

     Run the MongoDB container within the tango network;
     Run the tng-analytics-engine container within the tango network;
     Run the tng-analytics-rserver container
+    Run the tng-analytics-pserver container
+    Run the tng-analytics-results container

 ## Developing